Vaughn Walker

 Vaughn Richard Walker (born 1944) is an American lawyer who served as a United States district judge of the United States District Court for the Northern District of California from 1989 to 2011.
 Walker presided over the original trial in Hollingsworth v.
 Perry, where he found California's Proposition 8 to be unconstitutional.

 Education and career

 Walker was born in Watseka, Illinois, in 1944.
-He graduated from the University of Michigan with an Artium Baccalaureus degree in 1966 and Stanford Law School with a Juris Doctor in 1970.
+He graduated from the University of Michigan with a Bachelor of Arts degree in 1966 and Stanford Law School with a Juris Doctor in 1970.
 From 1966 to 1967, he was a Woodrow Wilson Fellow in economics at the University of California, Berkeley.
 After clerking for United States District Court for the Central District of California Judge Robert J. Kelleher (1971–72), he practiced in San Francisco at Pillsbury, Madison & Sutro.